? Rock 'n' Roll History For February 2

 February 2

 Former Mouseketeer Annette Funicello sees her first hit, "Tall Paul" enter the Billboard Pop chart, where it will reach #7.
-The record was only 1 minute and 38 seconds long.
+The record was only one minute and thirty-eight seconds long.
 The song's writers, Robert and Richard Sherman, would go on to work for Walt Disney and would win two Oscars for the 1964 film, Mary Poppins.

 1963 - ClassicBands.com